Creating A Weapon

 We use emitters in the Weapon Data Asset to determine what the output of the user pressing the trigger will be.
 A Projectile Emitter is the most common type of emitter which we will use for this guide but a couple of other examples that you could use would be a Beam Emitter or maybe even a Shotgun Emitter if you only want to affect an area in front of the character rather than using individual projectiles.

 To add an emitter you just need to find the Emitter array in the data and add a new item.
-Set this new emitter to the GSWeaponProjectileEmitter type which is just the base projectile emitter.
-Then set the Projectile Data to GSProjectileDataAsset.
+Set this new emitter to the GSWeaponProjectileEmitter type and then set the Projectile Data to GSProjectileDataAsset.
 Manny will now shoot a projectile without any attached visual data.
-You can set a Damage Dealt value in the projectile Damage settings if you would like to test this dealing damage in a PIE session and also add your own visual state, either via the Cosmetic panel or by setting the Projectile Class which is the visual actor that will be spawned to represent the projectile.
+You can set a Damage Dealt value in the projectile Damage settings if you would like to test this dealing damage in a PIE session.